 For the experiences that you have undertaken, you really have to get underneath the skin of them and HIGHLIGHT transferrable skills and duties that relate to the role you are applying for.
-Avoid listing boring and mundane skills/duties and remember for each experience you only need to list 4-5 duties you have undertaken.
+Avoid listing boring and mundane skills/duties, for each experience you only need to list 4-5 duties you have undertaken.

 For example, you might have assisted at a Uni fashion show, but you want to go into Fashion Design.
-Persistently think: what did I do there that would be impressive to someone hiring for a Fashion Design role?
+Ask yourself; what did I do there that would be impressive to someone hiring for a Fashion Design role?